Liquid certificates of deposit can seem very appealing, but they're not for everyone.

 Consider these downsides to liquid CDs before putting your money into them.

 |Larger minimum investments||Unlike plain-vanilla CDs, liquid CD versions sometimes have higher minimums.
-For example, at Los Angeles' CapitalSource Bank, the minimum investment for its liquid CD is $25,000.
+For example, you may need to invest at least $10,000.
 If your CD dips below that amount, you'll pay early withdrawal fees.|

 |Lower interest rates||Liquid CDs that mature in less than one year have vastly inferior yields compared to top yields on savings or money market deposits, McBride says.
 And with long-term CDs, how much are you willing to give up for the flexibility|

+Meanwhile, interest checking and money market accounts and can have more appealing rates.
 "And, you sacrifice nothing in terms of liquidity," McBride says.
 That's why it pays to shop around, since there's a lot of competition for your money.